Try voice dialogue (fst)

 <eps> MOTION_ADD|0|emote|gene/motion/03_smile.vmd|PART|ONCE

-We have released a VS Code extension for .fst files to assist with .fst editing in VS Code.
-Please use it together.
+We provide a VS Code extension for .fst file editing to help editing .fst in VS Code.
+Please consider using it.

-Let’s set it up so that the same response is returned when you say not only “Konnichiwa” but also “Hello”.
-If you want to match multiple conditions, you can add parallel nodes using “+”.
+Let’s make the same response for both “Konnichiwa” and “Hello”.
+To match multiple conditions, add parallel nodes using “+”.

 LOOP LOOP: